FriederikeHanssen/rnafusion/README.md

 ## Introduction

 **nf-core/rnafusion** is a bioinformatics best-practice analysis pipeline for RNA sequencing consisting of several tools designed for detecting and visualizing fusion genes.
-Results from up to 3 fusion callers tools are created, and are also aggregated, most notably in a pdf visualisation document, a vcf data collection file, and html and tsv reports.
+Results from fusion callers tools (STAR-Fusion, arriba and FusionCatcher) are created, and are also aggregated, most notably in a pdf visualisation document, a vcf data collection file, and html and tsv reports.
+In parallel StringTie and CTAT-Splicing collect additional information on splicing events.

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.
 The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/rnafusion/results).